-- 3.2.4 Existing CFOs will be allowed to continue to operate under acceptable operating practices and within the requirements of the Agricultural Operation Practices Act and Regulations. - 3.2.5 If either the MD of Taber or the County of Newell are in receipt of a notice of application from the Natural Resources Conservation Board for new or expanded CFOs, they will forward a copy of the notification to the other municipality.
+- 3.2.4 Existing CFOs will be allowed to continue to operate under acceptable operating practices and within the requirements of the Agricultural Operation Practices Act and Regulations. - 3.2.5 If either the MD of Taber or County of Warner are in receipt of a notice of application from the Natural Resources Conservation Board (NRCB) for new or expanded CFOs, they will forward a copy of the notification to the other municipality. - 3.2.6 If either municipality proposes a CFO exclusion area within their Municipal Development Plan (MDP) on land within the Plan Area, the proposal will be circulated to the other municipality for comment in accordance with Section 4.2 of this Plan.
+Upon adoption of a CFO exclusion area by either municipality on land within the Plan Area, a corresponding amendment to this IDP will be proposed by the municipality that established the exclusion area.